-Are you dreading the long layover that you have to experience before you head off on your next flight?
+Are you dreading the long layover that you have to experience before you head off on your next flight where you have to invent things to do?
 Well, you must.
 But not if you are in Singapore’s Changi airport.
 With so many things to do for all types of passengers, Changi airport is easily a destination by itself.
-You could easily spend a day here engaging yourself with the many activities at their four terminals; which probably explains why a few airlines also allow you to check in 48 hours before your flight.
+After you have had a layover at Singapore’s Changi Aiport, you would easily be looking forward to your next layover here.
+In fact, there are so many things to do that you could easily spend a day here engaging yourself with the many activities at their four terminals; which probably explains why a few airlines also allow you to check in 48 hours before your flight.
 So the next time you get to make a choice for a long layover when travelling to Yogyakarta or Langkawi, choose Changi to experience these.

-We recommend at least ten hours of layover at Changi Airport to check out all these things to do.
+We recommend at least ten hours of layover so you can experience all of Changi Airport things to do.

 But before you start off on your adventure, do remember to download the Changi Airport App.
 You could always head over to the helpful counter at every terminal to get Wi-Fi access for three hours, simply show them your passport to avail this facility.

 1. Take a sneak-peek of Singapore through the free City Tour: